oceanprotocol/barge/README.md

 git clone git@github.com:oceanprotocol/barge.git
 cd barge

-./start_ocean.sh --no-pleuston
+./start_ocean.sh
 ```

 with no `--latest` or `--stable` option.
-That will run the current default versions of Aquarius, Brizo and Keeper Contracts (listed in the table below).
+That will run the current default versions of Aquarius, Brizo, Pleuston and Keeper Contracts (listed in the table below).
-It will also run the _latest_ version of Pleuston and a local Spree node (explained more below).
-If you don't specify what kind of local node to run then the default is to run a local Spree network (i.e. `--local-spree-node`).
+It will also run a local Spree network (i.e. `--local-spree-node`).

-The `--no-pleuston` option was included because, at the time of writing, Pleuston wasn't working with the default versions of the other components.

 <img width="535" alt="Welcome to Ocean Protocol" src="Welcome_to_Ocean_Protocol.png">